uc-cdis/gen3-helm/helm/alloy/SETUP.md

 Before deploying Alloy, it is important to first deploy the "observability" Helm chart, as it provides the necessary components and configuration for Alloy to function properly.
 Please refer to the [SETUP.md](https://github.com/uc-cdis/gen3-helm/blob/master/helm/observability/SETUP.md) observability chart documentation for instructions on how to set it up before proceeding with the Alloy deployment.

+For a kind cluster, follow [docs/local-observability.md](../../docs/local-observability.md) instead.
+The observability chart is sized for EKS and does not deploy Tempo, so traces have nowhere to go.

 ## Configuring Alloy

 ### Helm Chart Configuration